huggingface/blog/ethics-soc-3.md

 Thanks for reading! 🤗

-~ Irene, Nima, Giada, Yacine, and Meg, on behalf of the Ethics and Society regulars
+~ Irene, Nima, Giada, Yacine, and Elizabeth, on behalf of the Ethics and Society regulars

 If you want to cite this blog post, please use the following:
 ```